mobizt/Firebase-ESP8266/src/README.md

-#### Update child nodes's key or exising key's value (using FirebaseJson object) under the defined database path
+#### Update child node's key or existing key's value (using FirebaseJson object) under the defined database path

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which key and value in FirebaseJson object will be update.
+param **`path`** - Target database path which key and value in FirebaseJson object will be updated.

 param **`json`** - The FirebaseJson object used for update.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Owing to the objective of this function to reduce the netwok data usage, no payload will be returned from server.
+Owing to the objective of this function to reduce network data usage, no payload will be returned from the server.

 ```C++
 bool updateNodeSilent(FirebaseData &dataObj, const String &path, FirebaseJson &json);